Read Out And Know How to Export SQL Server Database to Excel

 Approach 1: Export SQL Data to Excel Using the SQL Server Import and Export Wizard

-There is an inbuilt feature in SQL Server Management Studio to export SQL Server database to Excel format.
+There is an inbuilt feature in SQL Server Management Studio to move SQL database to Excel format.
 The detailed steps are mentioned below:

 1. Open SSMS and go to object explorer.
 Right-click on that database which you want to export.
 Under the Tasks, click on the Export Data option.